BatoolKazmi/FilmCentral/testing-screenshots/testing.md

 # Note about this assignment:
 - Though, we had started early, we spend alot of time trying to connect to one database, this eventually lead us to change alot from assignmnet 2 but still we weren't that successful.
 So, for now, Batool's database has all the 4000 movies while, Shelmah's database has the CompletedWatchList & ToWatchList.
+- Shelmah's Completed WatchList & toWatchlist has only movies up too 30, so the rest of the thousand won't be used in the assignment, we worked on.

 # Testing
 ## Minimal Requirements